-What is the Clinical Trial Tool, ClinicalTrials.gov?
+What is a Clinical Trial?

 ClinicalTrials.gov is website maintained by the U.S. National Institutes of Health (NIH) that is a “registry and results database of publicly and privately supported clinical studies of human participants from around the world.”

-It is a phenomenal resource for finding for stem cell trial matched to your needs, because it contains approximately three-quarters of registered stem cell trials worldwide.
+It is a global resource for finding for stem cell clinical trials, because it contains approximately three-quarters of registered stem cell trials worldwide.
 Unfortunately, ClinicalTrials.gov does not include all stem cell trials worldwide, including some which may be listed on international registries.

 - European Union Clinical Trials Register